 Tax rate on North Carolina sports betting revenue

-Sportsbook operators will be taxed at 18% in North Carolina.
-The North Carolina House proposed a 14% tax, but the Senate increased the rate.
-The state will tax operators on its gross gaming revenue, which North Carolina law defines as “the total of amounts received by an interactive sports wagering operator from sports wagers as authorized under this Article less the amounts paid as winnings before any deductions for expenses, fees, or taxes.”
+Sportsbook operators are taxed at 18% in North Carolina.
+The North Carolina House had originally proposed a 14% tax, but the Senate increased the rate.
+The state taxes operators on its gross wagering revenue, which North Carolina law defines as “the total of amounts received by an interactive sports wagering operator from sports wagers as authorized under this Article less the amounts paid as winnings before any deductions for expenses, fees, or taxes.”

 Operators in the state will not be allowed to deduct promotional spending from their gross gaming revenue.

-Two of North Carolina’s neighbors – Virginia and Tennessee – offer legal sports betting.
+Two of North Carolina’s neighbors, Virginia and Tennessee, offer legal sports betting.
 Virginia’s tax rate is 15%.
-In July, Tennessee started taxing operators based on the betting handle (total amount bet) instead of revenue.
+Tennessee had previously imposed a tax rate of 20% on gross gaming revenue.
+However, starting in July 2023, Tennessee began taxing operators based on the betting handle (total amount bet) instead of revenue at a rate of 1.85%.

 Legal sports betting states similar in size to NC have varying tax rates.
 Michigan taxes online sports betting operators at 8.4%.
 Detroit’s three casinos pay an additional 1.25% municipal services fee on their online sports betting revenue.
 Ohio, which launched sports betting Jan.
 1, 2023, doubled its tax rate on operators after only six months, increasing it from 10% to 20%.